20 Best Things To Do on Dauphin Island

-Lots of people were fishing right off the coast on the east end!
+Lots of people were fishing right off the coast on the east end.

 Take the Mobile Bay Ferry to Fort Morgan!
 The ferry can accommodate multiple sizes of vehicles and trailers.
-They even just take passages if you want to do a day trip to check out Historic Fort Morgan.
+They even just take passengers if you want to do a day trip to check out Historic Fort Morgan.

 The trip takes about 40 minutes and is a beautiful way to see sea life, including dolphins and birds.

-Check out the Dauphin Island Ferry schedule to plan this fun adventure!
+Check out the Dauphin Island Ferry schedule to plan this fun adventure.

 To date, the Sand Island Lighthouse is the only lighthouse in Alabama and has been around for over 150 years.